MIrtiza/TinyCsvParser/README.md

 [TinyCsvParser]: https://github.com/bytefish/TinyCsvParser
 [MIT License]: https://opensource.org/licenses/MIT

 [TinyCsvParser] is a .NET library to parse CSV data in an easy and *fun way*, while offering very high performance and a very clean API.
-It is highly configurable to provide maximum flexibility.
+It is highly configurable to provide maximum flexibility to use.

 To get started quickly, follow the [Quickstart](http://bytefish.github.io/TinyCsvParser/sections/quickstart.html).